Bicester: Architecture

 The vernacular buildings of the town have features of both the Cotswold dip slope to the northwest and the Thames Valley to the southeast.
 The earliest surviving buildings of the town are the medieval church of St Edburg; the vicarage of 1500 and two post Dissolution houses in the former Priory Precinct constructed from reused medieval material.
-These buildings are mainly grey oolitic limestone, from the Priory Quarry at Kirtlington, 5 mi west on Akeman Street, some ginger lias (ironstone) comes from the area around Banbury and white and bluish grey cornbrash limestone was quarried in Crockwell and at Caversfield 2 mi to the north.
+These buildings are mainly grey oolitic limestone, from the Priory Quarry at Kirtlington, 5 mi west on Akeman Street, some ginger lias (ironstone), from the area around Banbury, and white and bluish grey cornbrash limestone that was quarried in Crockwell and at Caversfield 2 mi to the north.

 Early secular buildings were box framed structures, using timber from the Bernwood Forest.
 Infilling of frames was of stud and lath with lime render and limewash.
 Others were of brick or local rubble stonework.
 The river valleys to the south and east of the town were the source of clay for widespread local production of brick and tile.
-In the 18th and 19th centuries the Page-Turners had brick fields at Wretchwick and Blackthorn which operated alongside smaller producers such as farmer George Coppock who produced bricks as a sideline.
+In the 18th and 19th centuries, the Page-Turners had brick fields at Wretchwick and Blackthorn which operated alongside smaller producers such as farmer George Coppock who produced bricks as a sideline.

 Local roofing materials included longstraw thatch, which persisted on older and lower status areas on houses and terraced cottages.
 Thatch had to be laid at pitches in excess of 50 degrees.
 This generated narrow and steep gables which also suited heavy limestone roofs made with Stonesfield slate or other roofing slabs from the Cotswolds.
 The other widespread roofing material was local red clay plain tiles.
-19th century bulk transport innovations associated with canal and railway infrastructure allowed imports of blue slate from North Wales.
+19th century bulk transport innovations associated with canal and railway infrastructure allowed imports of blue slate from north Wales.
 These could be laid at much more shallow pitches on fashionable high status houses.

 Apart from imported slate, a striking characteristic of all of the new buildings of the early 19th century is the continued use of local vernacular materials, albeit in buildings of non-vernacular design.
 The new buildings were constructed alongside older wholly vernacular survivals and sometimes superficially updated with fashionable applied facades, fenestration or upper floors and roofs.